 Special - LSD

 "The World Tomorrow" was a Granada Television documentary series produced for the ITV network.
 In 1967 it was broadcast in a late slot on Friday night's, but in early February a special edition was produced on the subject of LSD and screened in an earlier peak-time slot in midweek.
-The special included interviews with the American psychologist and advocator of LSD Dr Timothy Leary and Beat poet Allen Ginsberg.
+The special included interviews with the American psychologist and advocator of LSD Dr Timothy Leary, Beat poet Allen Ginsberg and Richard Alpert.

 Ginsberg: "...Are there wars on Earth?
 Still?
 Vietnam - like everybody losing control of their temper.
 Does anybody else want to create a hell?
 Perpetuate a hell?
 We might as well get out of our minds, which - does mean some LSD as a useful personal catalyst as something that does approximate a natural religious experience."